Frenvius/disneyland-mods/BepInEx/plugins/Azumatt-AzuExtendedPlayerInventory/README.md

 What is the difference in this version of ExtendedPlayerInventory compared to others posted?
     * This version comes with more compatibility in mind, as well as a few more features.
         * One core feature is making it very very hard to lose your items, even when your inventory bugs out.
+        * It also comes with an API for mods/mod authors to add custom slots to the inventory.
+This is used by Jewelcrafting to add dedicated slots for the utility items.

 ---